 Process this mixture for about 30 seconds and then use a rubber spatula to scrape down the sides of the bowl.
 Then blend again in pulses until the mixture is smooth.

 Step Two: Add Vital Wheat Gluten

 Transfer the chickpea mixture to a bowl and add the vital wheat gluten.
 Use a rubber spatula to stir the ingredients together.
-That will work at the beginning but eventually, I find it’s best to use your hands to make sure everything is equally distributed throughout the dough.
+That will work at the beginning but eventually, it’s best to use your hands to make sure it’s well combined.

 You’ll be “stirring” and gently “kneading” the mixture in the bowl until it’s just combined and none of the powdery vital wheat gluten is visible.